NikolaosProjects/AI-Object-Outline-and-Animation/README.md

 I provided CV2 with the above decoded integer RGB values representing the image, and it created an outter array of dimensions equal to the image's resolution (for example for a 640x640 pixel image, the corresponding CV2 array would have 640 columns and 640 rows).
 Each entry in this outter array represented each of the picture's pixels.
 Each one of these entries (each pixel), was defined as an individual list of 3 elements.
 Element 1 was the intensity of Red color for that pixel.
 Element 2 was the intensity of Green color for that pixel, and element 3 was the intensity of Blue color for that pixel.
 Thus, each entry of the outter 640 x 640 array represented the color for each pixel in the given image.
 This is a very important detail, as it means that the image was represented by a tensor.

-After this important converson, I defined a function which sets all the graph and animation parameters for the specific picture.
-The reformated image is then presented to the user.
+After this important converson, I defined a function which set all the graph and animation parameters for the specific picture.
+The selected and reformated image is presented to the user every time the script is ran.

 NOTE: to allow the program to continue, any plot that pops up needs to be closed first.